ivnsmirnov/navio-docs-common/ardupilot/installation-and-running.md

 Additionally take a look at [list of serial parameters](http://ardupilot.org/copter/docs/parameters.html?highlight=serial#serial-parameters) for Mission Planner.

 When using UART for telemetry please keep in mind that serial ports have default baud rates.
-3DR Radios are configured for 57600 by default, so the simplest way to connect over them is to run with -C option.

 #### Reload configuration